Open-Attestation/open-attestation/README.md

 [![CircleCI](https://circleci.com/gh/Open-Attestation/open-attestation.svg?style=svg)](https://circleci.com/gh/Open-Attestation/open-attestation)

-# Open Attestation

 Attestation and notary framework for any document types on the blockchain.

 OpenAttestation allows any entity to proof the existence of a document or a batch of documents.
 It makes use of smart contracts on the Ethereum blockchain to store cryptographic proofs of individual documents.

-This repository allows you to batch the documents to obtain the merkle root of the batch to be committed to the blockchain.
+The [Open Attestation](https://github.com/Open-Attestation/open-attestation) repository allows you to batch the documents to obtain the merkle root of the batch to be committed to the blockchain.
 It also allows you to verify the signature of the document wrapped using the OpenAttestation framework.

 ## Installation